jjdblast/bigdata-pipeline_wiki/Cloud-Provisioning.md

 * Wait a few mins for initialization to complete!

 ## Do Workshop!
+* NOTE:  THERE IS A BLOCKER THAT WILL PREVENT THIS NEXT STEP FROM WORKING.
+* I'M WORKING ON IT!!  :)
 * [Explore](https://github.com/fluxcapacitor/pipeline/wiki/Explore-Services) the Environment
 * ...many other things...